92 Creative and Cheap Wedding Favour Ideas

 Keep things traditional with the classic wedding favour – sugared almonds.

 We’re not talking the tacky kids’ versions of this sticky treat.
 Lollipops can be made to look wedding perfect with edible flowers inside or edible glitter to match your theme.

 Want your favours to be simply chic?
-The French sweet treat macarons always looks and tastes good and you can display them in all sorts of fun ways.
+The French sweet treat macarons always look and taste good and you can display them in all sorts of fun ways.